rosshamish/Guess-A-Sketch/SketchNet/README.md

 1. First, ssh into your Cybera GPU instance.
 You'll need it - training is *really* slow on a CPU.

+2. Then, activate the conda environment with `source activate tf27`.
+This environment has the correct version of python installed, as well as all the dependencies you'll need.

-2. To train a model, run one of the experiments in `SketchNet/experiments/`.
+3. To train a model, run one of the experiments in `SketchNet/experiments/`.
+Once training is complete, the trained model will be saved to `SketchNet/trained_models/`.
+You can specify which subset to train it on, as well as how long to train it for, by modifying the parameters passed to `Experiment()`, e.g. in `exp5/exp5.py`.

 Example: `python SketchNet/experiments/exp5/exp5.py`

+#### Troubleshooting

-##### Here are some outputs you should see - note how the CUDA libraries are opened when you import Tensorflow.
+Here are some outputs you should see - note how the CUDA libraries are opened when you import Tensorflow.

 ```
 (tf27) ubuntu@tf-instance:~$ conda env list